-Raised garden beds offer gardeners a multitude of benefits, from the reduction of back pain because you’re not having to bend as far to tend to your veggies, to an extending growing season because the soil should warm earlier in the year.
+Raised yard beds offer gardeners a multitude of benefits, from the reduction of back pain because you’re not having to bend as far to tend to your veggies, to an extending growing season because the soil should warm earlier in the year.

 They’re also a great way to combat poor soil, as they allow you to put a nice thick layer of good topsoil on top, to grow your plants in.